 In addition to trauma and relationship counselling, I offer counselling for a variety of situations where an objective outsider is beneficial for overcoming certain situations.

 Book your space at an upcoming series - or host your own - Where we discuss how to be more comfortable with talking about these things.
-We discuss ways to maintain our children’s innocence, while positioning yourself as a reliable source of information.

 Hi, my name is Casey and I’m a Registered Counsellor.
 I specialise in sexuality, gender, relationships, parenting and trauma.
 I provide counselling for individuals and couples, as well as sexuality education workshops for parents and adults (How to incorporate sex toys into a relationship).

 I have a Masters in Psychology (Research) Degrees where my thesis looked at how 2014 matriculates evaluated the sex education received in school.
 I have been reading up on, and studying human sexuality since 2010.